 Figure 3 shows the effect on the affordability of 3-bedroom houses of changes in mortgage interest rates and median property prices.
-The increase (improvement) in the affordability index since 2008 has been driven by lower interest rates, notably between 2008 and 2009, coupled with marginal annual decreases in the median dwelling price of 3-bedroom houses observed year on year throughout the period 2008 to 2012.
+The increase (improvement) in the affordability index from 2008 to 2013 was driven by lower interest rates, notably between 2008 and 2009, coupled with marginal annual decreases in the median dwelling price of 3-bedroom houses observed year on year throughout the period.

-Figure 3 - The JHAI, median dwelling price (3-bedroom houses) and mean mortgage interest rates, 2002-2012
+Figure 3 - The JHAI, median dwelling price (3-bedroom houses) and mean mortgage interest rates, 2002-2013 f0